lidatong/dataclasses-json/README.md

     dump.to_dict()  # {"endpoint": "some_api_endpoint", "data": {"foo": 1, "bar": "2"}}
     ```

 3. You can save them in a catch-all field and do whatever needs to be done later.
-Simply set the undefined_parameters
+Simply set the `undefined`
-keyword to `UndefinedParameters.INCLUDE` (`'INCLUDE'` as a case-insensitive string works as well) and define a field
+keyword to `Undefined.INCLUDE` (`'INCLUDE'` as a case-insensitive string works as well) and define a field
 of type `CatchAll` where all unknown values will end up.
  This simply represents a dictionary that can hold anything.
  If there are no undefined parameters, this will be an empty dictionary.